What turbo? wiki... with a twist

 Shortblock: Upgrade pistons are mandatory, forged rods probably are too.
 Head studs a good idea.
 Other suggestions welcome.

 Heads: Stock ports are not yet the choke point but you would gain with a TGV-delete.
-It might be time to consider cams.
+It's now time to consider which cams to buy because the stock ones are definitely holding top-end power down.

 Clutch: Shop 6MT clutches to match your new...